jdiejim/pokedex-blog/README.md

   1. constructor: where we initialize our state
   2. render: where we write our jsx

-  In the constructor we always have to call the super() function since we are extending from the component class.
+  In the constructor, we always have to call the super() function since we are extending from the component class.
 Additionaly, we also need to declare our initial state.
-For now leave it as an empty object.
+For now, leave it as an empty object.
 We are going to use this later in the tutorial.

   ```javascript